philelson/Magecert/ee_reward_point_system.md

 ### How do the features offered by the reward point system hook into other Magento modules?

-Config.xml shows that the module doesn't rewrite **any** models, helper or blocks.
-The main way it interacts with other models is via the events they dispatch, and it listens to a lot of events:
+Config.xml shows that the module doesn't rewrite **any** models, helpers or blocks.
+The main way it interacts with other models is via the events the other modules dispatch, such as:

 1. __newsletter\_subscriber\_save\_commit\_after__
 2. __paypal\_prepare\_line\_items__